dleavitt/faraday-typhoeus/README.md

 You can also include options for [Typhoeus](https://github.com/typhoeus/typhoeus/blob/3544111b76b95d13da7cc6bfe4eb07921d771d93/lib/typhoeus/easy_factory.rb#L13-L39)/[Ethon](https://github.com/typhoeus/ethon/blob/5d9ddf8f609a6be4b5c60d55e1e338eeeb08f25f/lib/ethon/curls/options.rb#L214-L499) that will be used in every request:

+Note that block-style configuration for the adapter is not currently supported.

 ```ruby
 conn = Faraday.new(...) do |f|
   f.adapter :typhoeus, forbid_reuse: true, maxredirs: 1